-This course is designed to introduce students to the study of computer programming with an emphasis on problem solving utilizing algorithms and well-structured code.
-Additional topics include data types, functions, selections, objects, and classes.
+A continuation of the study of the Principles of Programming I course with emphasis on problem solving utilizing well-structured code.
+Additional topics include multi-dimensional arrays, inheritance, graphical user interfaces, exception handling, sequential file IO, and class library data structures.
 Prerequisite(s): Successful completion of CIS 221 with a grade of "C" or better.